17 Best Things to Do in Bellagio (Lake Como, Italy)

 3. Tour Parco di Villa Serbelloni

-Dating back to the 1600s, the villa itself has seen the likes of Leonardo da Vinci and Queen Victoria pass through its hallways.
+The villa dates back to the 1600s and has hosted famous names like Leonardo da Vinci and Queen Victoria over the centuries.
 Today, the grounds are as regal as ever and can only be visited as part of a guided tour between the months of March and November.

 There are two guided tours every day except Mondays, starting at 11 am and 3:30 pm.
 As the groups are limited to 30 people, it’s recommended to book the tour in advance!